XtremeIdiots/azure-landing-zones/docs/index.md

 ## Next Steps - Logging

 This is a straightforward module add.
 It is highlighting though the need to have a parameters file for this management.bicep I have.
 Also raises questions on if I am putting too much into this file and losing the modular approach.

+## Next Steps - Core Hub Network

+Skipping this one as the XtremeIdiots platform is PaaS only and low/minimal cost.